-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Big Bear City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Big Bear City is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Big Bear City who work in sales jobs (20.32%), office and administrative support (10.71%) and management occupations (9.19%).
+Unlike some towns, Big Bear City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Big Bear City are a mix of both white- and blue-collar jobs.
+Overall, Big Bear City is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Big Bear City who work in sales jobs (20.32%), office and administrative support (10.71%), and management occupations (9.19%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Big Bear City is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Big Bear City’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.